jsonljn/flywire-challenge/README.md

 - FAFB: 720575940628908548
 - MCNS: 10157
 - MAOL: 10046

+These hubs were selected during exploratory analysis of high-degree candidates: each has a large neighborhood, and together they support the circuit sizes in the counts table below after taking minima across datasets.
+The IDs are hardcoded constants, not chosen at runtime.

 The hub's neighbors (in `adj`, excluding self-loop nodes) are reduced to a greedy maximal independent set: a set of nodes with no edge between any two of them, in either direction.